jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (4) The Minister must, within 60 working days of the day on which the reviewer reports to the Minister under subclause (3), present to the House of Representatives—
   (a) the report; and
   (b) a response to the report.

+### Part 10 — Provisions relating to Land Transport (Clean Vehicle Standard) Amendment Act 2025

+### 30 Interpretation
+In this Part, amendment Act means the Land Transport (Clean Vehicle Standard) Amendment Act 2025.

+### 31 Transitional arrangement for carbon dioxide credits banked in vehicle importer’s carbon dioxide account
+Section 178(3) as amended by the amendment Act, and section 183(2) as it has effect following that amendment, apply to credits banked in a vehicle importer’s carbon dioxide account regardless of whether the credits are banked before or after the amendment Act comes into force.

 ## Schedule 1 — Provisions concerning Land Transport Safety Authority of New Zealand